Some Rods I Use

 Tim Anderson 8’6″ 4-weight

 Tim Anderson is a bamboo rod builder from Lafayette, California.
 He’s a meticulous and excellent craftsman, always experimenting with some aspect of rod building.
 This rod is designed to meet the needs of the Henry’s Fork and other waters with similar conditions, and is loosely based on G.E.M.
 Skue’s “W.B.R.” rod taper.
 Though fairly long, it is hollow-built and therefore feels quite light in hand.
 Partly due to the bamboo and partly due to the taper, it possesses a great deal of self-weight momentum.
-That makes for very easy casting at any range between 10-60 feet.
+That makes for very smooth casting at any range between 10-60 feet.
 Like the other rods I’ve listed, it also manipulates line well and protects the finest of tippets.
-Tim is not selling his rods at this time, and I’m unaware of any similar rods being made.
+Tim does not sell his rods, and I’m unaware of any similar rods being made.